FortinetCloudCSE/k8s-101-workshop/content/03_participanttasks/03_02_k8sindepth/03_02_04_scaling.md

 ```

-15. use `kubectl describe hpa` will tell you the reason why hpa scale in the number of pod.
+15. use `kubectl describe hpa` will tell you the reason why hpa scale in the number of Pod.

 ```bash
 kubectl describe hpa